WebField/pill-cracker/README.md

 # pill-cracker
-Mobile App for woman to remind them taking the pill
+Mobile App for women to remind them taking the pill